IPS-LMU/transcription-portal/README.md

 For this project <a href="https://github.com/commitizen/cz-cli">commitizen</a> is used.
 If you want to contribute to this project you should make use of this tool to create commit messages important for the changelog (other commit messages will be ignored otherwise).
 For WebStorm or PHPStorm there is a <a href="https://plugins.jetbrains.com/plugin/9861-git-commit-template">Commit Template Plugin</a> to create these templates.

+For creating changelog automatically, <a href="https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli">conventional-changelog-cli</a> is used.
+To create changelogs you need to install conventional-changelog-cli globally as described on its github page.
+After installation you just need to run `npm run changelog` to create the changelog automatically.

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.